wiseman-timelord/Movie_Compact/README.md

 ## Notation
 - Mention any limitations or issues, such as the need for CUDA for better performance if we decide to add it later.
-- The program is named `Movie Consolidator`, because its intended to compliment `Movie Maker`, as `Movie Maker` has issues with >6 hour clips, however, my program intents to go beyond simple consolidation, to take advantage of what is possible.
+- The program is named `Movie Consolidator`, because its intended to compliment `Movie Maker`, as `Movie Maker` has issues with >6 hour clips.

 ## File Structure
 ```